prog4biol/pfb2019/README.md

 >>> print(GGTCTAC)
 5
 ```
-> We get a 'NameError' when the literal string is not enclosed in quotes because python is looking for a variable with the name GGTCTAC
+> We get a 'NameError' when the literal string is not enclosed in quotes because Python is looking for a variable with the name GGTCTAC

 ```python
 >>> print "boo"